Spiritual Counsels |

 Diversity Enhancement Ordinance BS7734:

-city of San Francisco gloats, but dont let them deceive you.
-Atheism
+state of California gloats in Pride, but dont let them deceive you.

 believe that you can, as it were, have your cake and eat it too because hell